 For further information on shipbuilding classifications, click here.

-Test laboratory equipment
+Battery test laboratory equipment

-- Temperature and climate cabinets (1.5 / 4/15 m³) with option for electrical cycling of the test objects
+- Temperature and climate cabinets (1.5 / 4/15 m³) with electrical operation up to 500 kW

-- Comprehensive test-specific safety technology
+- Comprehensive test-specific security technology

 - Temperature control systems to simulate the internal cooling circuit